-In today’s installment of our rapid developer series, Richard van Osnabrugge would like to share his experience on developing apps in Mendix.
+In today’s installment of our rapid developer series, Richard van Osnabrugge shares his experience on developing apps in Mendix.
 Richard is a business consultant at First Consulting, an implementation partner of Mendix.
 He is interested in creating business value for customers, and innovating their business.
 Although Richard has no coding background, he helps companies innovate by developing apps with a low-code platform.
 Read how Richard developed an IoT app without having a coding background.

 What is your education and professional background?
 Did you have any prior development experience?

 The only development experience I have was creating small websites when I was a kid.
 My father, who is a systems engineer, always brought home the latest computers and got me interested in the latest technologies.
 I’ve studied both Aerospace Engineering and Mechanical Engineering at the Delft University of Technology and worked at Fokker Aerostructures on the Airbus A380 project.
 However, since the aircraft industry is rather slow, I felt something was missing.
 Three years ago, I started working at First Consulting, a consulting company that helps companies to improve their operational performance and digitize their processes.

 How were you introduced to Mendix and what was your initial reaction?

 One of my interviews was with Paul ten Haaf, Business Technology lead at First Consulting, and he described one of their cases at a large energy supplier where the Mendix platform was used for digitizing their processes together with the business.
 My first hands-on experience with Mendix was at the three-day introduction course at Mendix HQ in Rotterdam.
 Trainer Rene van Hofwegen described all the ins-and-outs, and this is where I became impressed by all the possibilities.